henry2004y/KeyNotes/contents/turbulence.md

 Nunov highly recommended a review [@schekochihin_2022].

-Elsasser variables are used to extract the Alfvénic component from MHD.
+Elsässer variables are used to extract the Alfvénic component from MHD.
 They are defined as

 $$
 \begin{aligned}